Your Trusted Partner

 13. S Pass Renewal Salary Rules 2026

-S Pass renewal is fundamentally a re-assessment process, not an automatic extension .
-This distinction becomes critical in 2026 as salary thresholds increase mid-year, potentially affecting thousands of existing S Pass holders whose passes expire after July 1, 2026.
+S Pass renewal is fundamentally a re-assessment process, not an automatic extension.
+This distinction becomes critical in 2026 and into 2027 as salary thresholds increase, affecting existing pass holders whose passes expire from 1 January 2028 (when the Budget 2026 renewal thresholds take effect).
 MOM applies current salary requirements at the time of renewal, not the requirements that were in effect when the pass was originally issued.

 Key Renewal Assessment Criteria